wuseman/www.nr1.nu/docs/linux/index.md

 !!
 ```

-### Open editor and print paste the last 20 commands
+### Below will open your editor andt paste the last 20 commands you used in cli

 ```sh
 fc -1 -20